jacquessham/StockAnalytics/SP500Prediction/Readme.md

 <br><br>
 The accuracy of this approach is 23% R-square.
 <br><br>
 After the model training phase, the prototype model is built to predict the index 6 months after May 2020.
 The prototype model has some adjustment to the model in the model training phase.
 You may find more detail of the prototype model in the [Prototype Model folder](Prototype_Prediction).
-You may also find the the prediction visualization and the dashboard code in the [Dashboard folder (Coming Soon)](/).
+You may also find the the prediction visualization and the dashboard code in the [Dashboard folder](Prototype_Prediction/Dashboard).
 <br><br><br><br>
 In this approach, I have written 2 Medium Post on Stock Price Prediction and the reflection of this approach.
 You may find the supporting detail of those post in the [Stock Price Prediction Post folder](../Post_StockPricePrediction) and the [Stock Price Aggregation Model Post folder](../Post_Prediction_AggStockPrice).

-## Approach 3 - Linear Regression Model
-Coming Soon...

-## Approach 4 - Emotion Model
-Coming Soon...